본문 바로가기

 Jo Inseon, Head of YK Labor Serious Accident Group: "YK Is a Game Changer in the Legal Industry" [LES 2025]

-On December 4, at the conference themed "Future Strategies and Securing Competitiveness in the Legal Industry" on the second day of the "2025 Korea Legal Industry Expo" (LES 2025), Join Sun, partner lawyer at YK Law Firm and head of the Labor Serious Accident Group, opened the first lecture titled "Is YK a Game Changer?" with these words.
+On the second day of the "2025 Korea Legal Industry Expo" (LES 2025), held on December 4 under the theme "Future Strategies and Securing Competitiveness in the Legal Industry," Jo Inseon, Partner Lawyer at YK Law Firm and Head of the Labor Serious Accident Group, opened the first lecture titled "YK, A Game Changer?" with these remarks.

 Jo Inseon, Head of YK Labor Serious Accident Group: "YK Is a Game Changer in the Legal Industry" [LES 2025] On the 4th, at the "2025 Korea Legal Industry Expo" (LES 2025) co-hosted by the IHCF and Messe Esang, Jo Inseon, Partner Lawyer at YK Law Firm and Head of the Labor Serious Accident Group, gave a lecture.
 Photo by Choi Seokjin, Law & Biz Specialist

-Weekly Group Leader Meetings, Monthly All-Hands Meetings...
+Weekly Group Leaders' Meetings, Monthly All-Hands Meetings...
 Customer-Centric 'YKS'

-Attorney Jo explained that one reason she was chosen to give the first session's lecture was her master's thesis titled "Does the Legal Background of Corporate Legal Team Members Affect Litigation Outcomes for Companies?"
+Jo explained that one of the reasons she was chosen to deliver the first session was her master's thesis on "Does the Legal Background of Corporate Legal Team Members Affect Corporate Litigation Outcomes?"

-She said, "As you know, YK has grown as a corporate law firm and, as of last year, achieved the remarkable feat of ranking 7th in revenue and 7th in the number of lawyers.
-In fact, YK has reached this point because it has consistently reflected on the history of law firms and the legal market and industry."
+She said, "As a corporate law firm, YK has achieved remarkable results, ranking seventh in revenue and seventh in the number of lawyers as of last year.
+In fact, YK has reached this point because we have continuously reflected on the history of law firms, as well as the history of the legal market and industry."

-Attorney Jo continued, "I believe YK is perhaps the law firm that has most diligently analyzed trends and developments in the legal market in relation to the history of law firms.
-Since YK was founded in 2012, and as of now, we have a total of 473 professionals, including lawyers and consulting experts.
-Including all our advisors, those from government agencies, and those who have worked in public institutions, we have a total of 868 people working together as one team on all matters."
+Jo added, "I believe YK is perhaps the law firm that has most diligently analyzed trends and developments in the legal market.
+Since YK was founded in 2012, and as of now, we have 473 professionals, including lawyers and consultants.
+If you include all our advisors, former government officials, and those who have worked in various public institutions, the total rises to 868 people, all working together as one."

-She added, "Every Monday morning, we hold a group leader meeting.
-At the same time, all branch managers and department heads gather for a meeting.
-Once a month, branch managers, department heads, partner lawyers, and managing lawyers all come together for a meeting," and, "We share performance, strategies, and know-how in a highly corporate manner, holding such meetings once a month and once a week."
+She continued, "Every Monday morning, we hold a group leaders' meeting.
+At the same time, all branch managers and department heads gather for their own meeting.
+Once a month, branch managers, department heads, partner lawyers, and managing partners all meet together.
+These meetings are held monthly and weekly to share performance, strategy, and know-how in a very corporate style."

-Attorney Jo also said, "Looking at our company's history, it has been one of continuous growth and innovation.
-We established our law office in 2012, and from 2013 to 2016, we continuously launched centers such as the Labor Law Center and the Rehabilitation Center.
-In 2017, we built a system for legal services called the 'Your Keeper System' (YKS), which started from a customer-centric philosophy: 'Whether for corporations or individuals, we will be the guardian of every client and handle every client's matter as if it were our own.'"
+Jo also said, "Looking at the company's history, it has been a story of relentless growth and innovation.
+We opened our law office in 2012 and continued to establish centers such as the Labor Law Center and Rehabilitation Center from 2013 to 2016.
+In 2017, we built a legal service system called the 'Your Keeper System' (YKS), which is rooted in customer-centric values-becoming the guardian of every client, whether corporate or individual, and treating every client's work as our own."

 Branch Offices in Regional Landmarks...
 Immediate Communication System with Headquarters

-Attorney Jo also described the process by which YK established 31 branch offices across the country.
+Jo also described how YK came to establish 31 branch offices across Korea.

-Attorney Jo said, "When opening these branch offices, I personally went to each region to sign real estate contracts and review lease agreements.
-Our focus was to lease space in landmark buildings in each region.
-Instead of just being located near courthouses, we wanted to be in the most prominent locations in each area.
-This would reduce the time local businesspeople needed to visit us, and when urgent matters arose, it would be easier for us to reach them."
+Jo recalled, "When opening these branches, I personally visited each region to handle real estate contracts and lease agreements.
+Our focus was to lease space in landmark buildings in each region, moving beyond the traditional model of law firm branches only near courthouses.
+By locating ourselves in landmark buildings, we could reduce the time for local businesspeople to visit us, and it would also be easier for us to reach clients quickly in urgent situations."

-Attorney Jo stated that although continuous investment was made as YK grew, no member ever objected.
+Jo emphasized that although continuous investment was required as YK grew, no member opposed it.

-She said, "In fact, every time YK opens a new branch office, it requires new investment.
-The interior design must meet the highest standards required by the firm, and all costs are borne by headquarters.
-Yet, no one opposes such investments," adding, "This is because all YK members are deeply rooted in the belief that organizational growth directly leads to their own achievements and success, more so than individual gain."
+She said, "Each time YK opens a new branch, it requires fresh investment.
+The firm must meet very high standards for office interiors, and all associated costs are covered by headquarters.
+Yet, no one opposes these investments because every member understands the history of growth through innovation.
+There is a deep-rooted belief among all YK members that growing the organization directly leads to individual achievements and success, rather than focusing solely on personal gain."

-She continued, "Throughout this history of growth, every department member has willingly accepted personal sacrifices for the sake of the firm's growth, even if it meant giving up something in the short term."
+She added, "Throughout this history of growth, every department member has willingly accepted short-term sacrifices for the sake of the firm's long-term growth."

 Jo Inseon, Head of YK Labor Serious Accident Group: "YK Is a Game Changer in the Legal Industry" [LES 2025] Law Firm YK Major Accident Collaboration System.
 Law Firm YK

 Dispatched to Ulsan Serious Accident Site in 25 Minutes...
-Achieved Agreement Between Primary and Subcontractors During Lunar New Year Holiday
+Achieved Agreement Between Main and Subcontractors During Lunar New Year Holiday

-Attorney Jo cited a major accident case that occurred in Ulsan on the eve of the Lunar New Year holiday this year as a representative success story of YK's "one team system" between headquarters and branch offices.
-She likened her role as "Head of the Serious Accident Center" at YK to that of a "tow truck," as both must rush to the scene immediately when an incident occurs.
+Jo cited a serious accident case in Ulsan that occurred on the eve of the Lunar New Year holiday as a representative success story of YK's "one team system" between headquarters and branch offices.
+She likened her role as "Head of the Serious Accident Center" at YK to a "tow truck," since both must rush to the scene immediately when an incident occurs.

-She added, "On the first day of the Lunar New Year holiday, which was a Saturday, I flew to Ulsan, and the branch office lawyers and staff met me at Ulsan Airport.
-We held an on-site meeting and were able to conduct an 8 a.m. meeting at the site on the first day of the holiday," and, "Such an immediate response system is something only YK Law Firm can provide.
-YK is able to dispatch to the scene within three hours of an incident, and we arrive at the site to review all circumstances even before the Labor Office or police arrive."
+She added, "On the first day of the Lunar New Year holiday, which was Saturday, I flew to Ulsan.
+The lawyers and staff from the Ulsan branch met me at the airport, and we held an on-site meeting at 8 a.m.
+This kind of immediate response system is something only YK Law Firm can provide.
+YK is able to dispatch to the scene within three hours of an incident, often arriving before the labor office or police to review all circumstances together."

-She continued, "The day after the accident, I personally went to the site to hold a meeting and discuss all the circumstances in detail.
-Based on the meeting, the subcontractor reached an agreement on the third day after the accident, and the primary contractor reached an agreement on the fourth day, both during the Lunar New Year holiday."
+She further explained, "The day after the accident, I personally traveled to the site to hold a meeting discussing all aspects of the situation.
+On the third day after the incident, during the holiday, the subcontractor reached an agreement, and on the fourth day, the main contractor also reached an agreement."

 Jo Inseon, Head of YK Labor Serious Accident Group: "YK Is a Game Changer in the Legal Industry" [LES 2025] YK Law Firm Gangnam Main Office located in Yeoksam-dong, Gangnam-gu, Seoul.
 YK Law Firm

 YK's Proprietary AI System 'YKOS'...
-Thorough Verification Procedures to Prevent Errors
+Rigorous Verification Procedures to Prevent Errors

-Attorney Jo also introduced YK's self-developed artificial intelligence (AI) legal work support system and the internal guidelines for using AI in work processes.
+Jo also introduced YK's proprietary artificial intelligence (AI) legal work support system and the internal guidelines for using AI in their work processes.

-Attorney Jo explained, "If our lawyers use AI for research, drafting documents, or finding case precedents, they must retrieve the actual precedent from the National Law Information Center or an equivalent site, and they must inform me which parts of the document were aided by AI and what verification steps they personally took before I begin the document review."
+Jo explained, "When our lawyers use AI for research, drafting documents, or finding precedents, they must obtain the actual precedent from the National Law Information Center or an equivalent site, and they must inform me which parts of the document were assisted by AI and what verification process they personally conducted before I begin reviewing the document."

-She continued, "In other words, I only start reviewing documents after all necessary measures have been taken to compensate for potential shortcomings of AI, rather than using AI indiscriminately.
-The reason YK has such solutions is because YK handles highly sensitive personal and confidential client information."
+She continued, "In other words, I only begin reviewing documents after all necessary measures have been taken to compensate for the shortcomings of AI, rather than using AI indiscriminately.
+The reason YK has implemented such solutions is because we handle extremely sensitive personal information and confidential client data."

-She added, "Therefore, YK is building knowledge management, efficiency, and dispute resolution support systems using AI, but all of these are internalized within YK."
+She added, "Therefore, YK is building knowledge management, efficiency, and dispute resolution support systems with AI, but is internalizing these systems within YK."

-She said, "Has YK always had a smooth path in adopting innovation?
-My answer is 'No.' YK has gone through many turbulent times, and there have been many opposing views whenever we adopted innovations."
+She said, "Did YK always have a smooth path in adopting innovation?
+My answer is 'No.' YK also experienced turbulent times and faced much opposition whenever adopting innovation."

-Finally, Attorney Jo said, "Although I have much more to share, what I really want to say is this: Instead of worrying about what strategies to adopt or dividing up the market, our legal industry should strive to secure competitiveness in the global market."
+Finally, Jo concluded, "Although I have much more to share, what I really want to say is this: Instead of worrying about what strategies to take or dividing up the market, our legal industry must focus on securing competitiveness in the global market."

 Jo Inseon, Head of YK Labor Serious Accident Group: "YK Is a Game Changer in the Legal Industry" [LES 2025] On the 4th, at the "2025 Korea Legal Industry Expo" (LES 2025) co-hosted by IHCF and Messe Esang, Taehoon Lee, partner lawyer at YK Law Firm, is giving a lecture.
 Photo by Seokjin Choi, Law&Biz Specialist

-Life Sentence in First Trial for 'Yeongwol Farmers' Association Secretary Murder' Overturned to Acquittal in Second Trial
+Life Sentence in First Trial for 'Yeongwol Farmers' Association Secretary Murder' Case, Acquittal Secured in Second Trial

-Following Attorney Jo, Taehoon Lee, partner lawyer at YK Law Firm, presented the "Yeongwol Farmers' Association Secretary Murder" case handled by YK.
+Following Jo, Taehoon Lee, Partner Lawyer at YK Law Firm, presented a case handled by YK: the "Yeongwol Farmers' Association Secretary Murder" case.

-The "Yeongwol Farmers' Association Secretary Murder" case involved the killing of Secretary A with a blunt weapon and a knife at the Farmers' Association office in Yeongwol-gun, Gangwon Province, on August 9, 2004.
-The case remained unsolved for 20 years until suspect B was identified and, in the first trial on February 1, was found guilty of murder and sentenced to life imprisonment.
-In the second trial in September, B was acquitted.
+The "Yeongwol Farmers' Association Secretary Murder" case involved the killing of Secretary A with blunt and sharp weapons at the Farmers' Association office in Yeongwol-gun, Gangwon Province, on August 9, 2004.
+The case remained unsolved for 20 years until B was identified as a suspect.
+In the first trial in February, B was found guilty of murder and sentenced to life imprisonment, but in the second trial in September, B was acquitted.

-Attorney Lee said, "Investigators resumed the investigation around 2016 and, based on the National Forensic Service's (NFS) finding that the footprint collected from the crime scene matched our client's sandal print, used this as the sole evidence to indict our client.
-The first trial also relied heavily on this as the main basis for the life sentence."
+Lee explained, "Investigators resumed the case around 2016 and indicted our client based almost solely on the National Forensic Service's finding that a footprint from the crime scene matched our client's sandal.
+The first trial also relied on this as the main evidence, resulting in a life sentence."

-He continued, "In the second trial, our YK defense team thoroughly reviewed the case and found that the NFS's analysis was based solely on visual inspection, making the evidential value weak.
-We requested a re-examination by Professor Park, an AI and footprint analysis expert, and, through diligent defense and persuasion of the court, a re-examination was conducted.
-The result was that 'it is unlikely that the footprint at the crime scene matches the client's sandal; they do not match.'"
+He continued, "In the second trial, our YK legal team carefully reviewed the case and found that the forensic analysis was conducted only by visual inspection and thus had low evidentiary value.
+We requested a re-examination by Professor Park, an expert in AI analysis and footprints.
+Through diligent defense and persuasion of the court, a re-examination was conducted, and the result was that 'it is unlikely that the footprint at the scene matched the client's sandal; they do not match.'"

-He added, "I still cannot forget the moment I first met our client at Yeongwol Prison.
-The client told me, 'Attorney, I never killed anyone.
-Please, help me.'
-I was determined to help this innocent client clear his name and approached the case with that conviction."
+He recalled, "I still cannot forget the first time I visited my client, who was detained at Yeongwol Prison.
+The client told me, 'Lawyer, I never killed anyone.
+Please help me.'
+I was determined to help clear the name of an innocent client."

 Jo Inseon, Head of YK Labor Serious Accident Group: "YK Is a Game Changer in the Legal Industry" [LES 2025] On the 4th, at the "2025 Korea Legal Industry Expo" (LES 2025) co-hosted by IHCF and Messe Esang, Jo Inseon, partner lawyer at YK Law Firm and head of the Labor Serious Accident Group, is giving closing remarks.
 Photo by Choi Seokjin, Law & Biz Specialist